Visual-Spatial > Spatial Reasoning

 Points of View

-In this exercise, the user will have to identify their location in space.
-The user must analyze and deduce the location of the observer on a map according to what they see and then deduce what the user sees according to the location on a map.
+In this exercise, the user must identify their location in space.
+The user must analyze and deduce the observer’s location on a map according to what they see and then deduce what the user sees according to the location on a map.

 Brain Areas Engaged